 In both forms of the condition, blood sugar levels can become too high — a condition known as hyperglycemia.
-Unless controlled, this can lead to a number of complications, including kidney disease, cardiovascular disease, and nerve damage.
+Unless controlled, this can lead to a number of complications,

 When it comes to determining which type of diabetes a person has, healthcare professionals might look for diabetes-related autoantibodies in the blood.
 These are proteins produced by the immune system that can attack the body’s own cells.

 The presence of such autoantibodies is an indicator of type 1 diabetes.
 If a person does not have these autoantibodies, they are considered to have type 2 diabetes.

 But, as Prof. Groop and colleagues note, the classification guidelines for diabetes have not been updated for 20 years — despite